leidoe07/blog/_posts/2024-10-12-debugging.md

             break
 The Issue:

-The code was comparing password to "incorrect_password", a hardcoded string instead of the correct_password variable.
+The code was comparing password to "incorrect_password", a  string instead of the correct_password variable.
 The condition for stopping attempts allowed more than three tries.

 The Fix: